Skip to main content

 What Is Teeth Grinding?

 Teeth grinding, also called bruxism, is when you clench or grind your teeth together, often without even realising it.
-Many people grind their teeth during sleep, but it can also happen during the day, especially in times of stress or concentration.
+Many people grind their teeth during sleep, but it can also occur during the day, especially under stress or when concentrating.

 Over time, teeth grinding can wear down tooth enamel, cause jaw pain or headaches, and even lead to broken teeth.
 Because it often happens at night, many people don’t notice it until symptoms appear or a dentist points it out.